Engage and excite your learners with a lively Abbreviations Board Game designed to teach the most common abbreviations in the English language.

 Students spin the spinner and make their way around the game board to play this fun abbreviation game.
 As they travel, students must identify the complete word that matches the abbreviation on which they land.
 The first student to the finish line is the winner!

-Through this activity, students will develop their skills with reading, writing, and using abbreviations.
+Through this activity, students will develop their skills in reading, writing, and using abbreviations.

 Tips for Differentiation + Scaffolding